KyuuKiya/kyuukiya.github.io/_pages/about.md

   - **<u>J. Qiu</u>**, et al., "Experimental Verification of a Real-time Epi-thermal Neutron Absolute Flux Intensity Measurement Technique using BNCT Therapeutic Neutron Field", *38th Workshop on Radiation Detectors and Their Uses*, Tsukuba Campus, High Energy Accelerator Research Organization (KEK), Japan, January 2024.
 (Oral) (In Japanese)
   - **<u>J. Qiu</u>**, et al., "Experimental Study and Characterization of Neutron Scintillators containing Li-6 and B-10 for Neutron Detection in BNCT", *The 19th Congress on Neutron Capture Therapy*, Yokohama Symposia, Japan, July 2023.
 (Oral) (In Japanese)
 - **Seminars and Talks**
+  - **<u>J. Qiu</u>**, "Applications and Implementations of High Performance Computing Techniques for Scientific Computations", *2026 Seminar on Internship, Honors Program for Graduate Schools in Science, Engineering and Informatics*, Toyonaka Campus, The University of Osaka, Japan, April 2026.
+(In Japanese)
   - **<u>J. Qiu</u>**, "Establishment of a Novel Compton Camera for Dosimetry Application in Boron Neutron Capture Therapy", *2025 Mixing Presentation A, Next Generation Researcher Development Project*, Online, June 2025.
 (In Japanese)
   - **<u>J. Qiu</u>**, "Beam Transport Study of a Compact Multi-angle Irradiation System for Heavy-ion Radiotherapy", *2024 Joint Seminar on Laboratory Rotation and Internship, Honors Program for Graduate Schools in Science, Engineering and Informatics*, Suita Campus, The University of Osaka, Japan, December 2024.
 (In Japanese)
 <p style="font-size:12px" align="right"><font color="#808080"><u>Presenter</u></font></p>